ibm-messaging/mq-mqi-nodejs/README.md

 This repository demonstrates a way to call IBM MQ from applications running in a Node.js environment.

-The initial release of this code is being done to encourage feedback, to see if it is useful to continue with further development and how it might be improved.

 ## MQI Description
 The package exposes the IBM MQ programming interface via a wrapper layer implemented in JavaScript.
 This should make it